1 Bg 11-1972: The Universal Form

 > fought according to the plan of God.
 Arjuna was refusing to

-> fight, but he was told that he should fight and at
+> fight, but he was told that he should fight in

-> the same time desire the Supreme Lord.
+> accordance with the desire of the Supreme Lord.
 Then he

 > would be happy.
 If one is in full Krsna consciousness and

-> if his life is devoted to His transcendental service,
+> his life is devoted to the Lord's transcendental service,

 > he is perfect.